mturkson23/chipimputation/docs/installation.md

 #### Running on UPPMAX
 To run the pipeline on the [Swedish UPPMAX](https://www.uppmax.uu.se/) clusters (`rackham`, `irma`, `bianca` etc), use the command line flag `-profile uppmax`.
 This tells Nextflow to submit jobs using the SLURM job executor with Singularity for software dependencies.

 Note that you will need to specify your UPPMAX project ID when running a pipeline.
 To do this, use the command line flag `--project <project_ID>`.
-The pipeline will exit with an error message if you try to run it pipeline with the default UPPMAX config profile without a project.
+The pipeline will exit with an error message if you try to run it as the default UPPMAX config profile without a project.

 **Optional Extra:** To avoid having to specify your project every time you run Nextflow, you can add it to your personal Nextflow config file instead.
 Add this line to `~/.nextflow/config`: